 Rome is a metropolitan city full of endless things to do and home to incredible historical landmarks such as the Colosseum and the Vatican.
 You could spend years in the city and still discover new beautiful places everywhere you go.
 In my opinion, there are three main areas to hit when you’re in Rome: the history, the food and the culture.
 So, how do you balance all of this in just three days in Rome?
 I’ve spent over 10 years of my life in Rome.
 I hold dual American and Italian citizenship.
 If I were headed to Rome next week for the first time, this is how I would plan my visit.

+While the information we provide here is free, we also sell tours at very reasonable prices.
 The Eternal City is filled with artifacts, gems, monuments and attractions.
 Why tackle it all on your own when an expert guide can show you around?
 Check out our selection of Rome tours, all led by local guides who know the ins and outs of the city.

 Day 1: Arrival Day